interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 7. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.

-8. The ledger puts the connector's funds on hold -- it does not transfer the funds to the destination -- and notifies the destination host.
+8. The ledger puts the connector's funds on hold—it does not transfer the funds to the destination—and notifies the destination host.

 9. The destination host's local ledger interface receives the notification and passes it to the interledger module.